juei-dev/adsbmonitor/README.md

 - Receiver detailed information (per session)
 	- Distances / direction circle (like an antenna radiation pattern) with RSSI information for each 18 degree increment (if that exact degree has been recorded) and red line per each quadrant for maximum distances
+	- Distances / direction circle has following capabilities:
+		- Displaying main receiver SNR and Noise
+		- Download JPG -button
+		- Switch RSSI for main receiver on/off
+		- Switch main receiver pattern on/off
+		- Switch supplementary receiver pattern on/off
+		- If both patterns are on, main receiver pattern is displayed over supplementary receiver pattern, but with small transparency.
+		- Session timer showing time from last page refresh or initial load of the page
 	- Minimum altitude / distance graph